 Surveys point to a number of advantages including staff efficiency.
 But without the rigour usually found in company IT systems, this throws up the risk of unencrypted data going public, with legal and reputational consequences.

 BYOD can open up security gaps in best practice internal IT systems.
 BYOD is a big issue for IT people and IT security specialists, so they’re likely to understand the lawyers getting involved.

-The challenge is usefully set out by Nigel Miller in his October 2013 article in Computers & Law, BYOD: Win-win or Zero-sum Game?
+The challenge is usefully set out by Nigel Miller in his October 2013 article in Computers & Law, BYOD: Win-win or Zero-sum Game?, as follows: